Medication

 This page explains the main types of medication used for OCD and how they can reduce anxiety, based on current understanding.

-The most common form of medication for OCD are Selective serotonin reuptake inhibitors (SSRIs).
+The most common form of medication for OCD are selective serotonin reuptake inhibitors (SSRIs).
+These are considered the first‑line medication for OCD because they offer the best balance between anxiety reduction and possible side‑effects.

 Well‑known SSRIs include fluoxetine (Prozac), sertraline (Zoloft), citalopram (Celexa), and paroxetine (Paxil).

-This is the most common explanation for how SSRIs work.
-It dates back to the 1960s.
+This explanation became popular in the 1960s and was widely repeated for decades.
 However, when you dig deeper, you can find many flaws with this chemical imbalance theory.
 These include:

 Guardian article on serotonin